 Read the Provera (medroxyprogesterone acetate tablets) Side Effects Center for a complete guide to possible side effects

 The following laboratory results may be altered by the use of estrogen plus progestin therapy:

-- Other binding proteins may be elevated in serum (i.e., corticosteroid binding globulin (CBG), sex hormone binding globulin (SHBG) leading to increased circulating corticosteroid and sex steroids, respectively.
-Free or biologically active hormone concentrations are unchanged.
+- Other binding proteins may be elevated in serum, for example, corticosteroid binding globulin (CBG), sex hormone binding globulin (SHBG) leading to increased circulating corticosteroid and sex steroids, respectively.
+Free hormone concentrations, such as testosterone and estradiol, may be decreased.
 Other plasma proteins may be increased (angiotensinogen/renin substrate, alpha-1-antitrypsin, ceruloplasmin).